itexpertsbv/.github/profile/README.md

 ### 🌤  Cloud
 Still use on premise fileservers or dedicated email servers?
 We can help you migrate your business into the cloud.
 This reduces costs and improves stability and availability.
-We provice Office 365 licences and connect this with secure logins for you network and devices.
+We can provide Office 365 licences and connect this with secure logins for you network and devices.

 ### 🎨  Webdevelopment
 If your business ready for a (new) website?
 We have you covered!
 We can provide the hosting, design, development ánd maintainance of your website.